 If you’ve been podcasting and found a model that works for you, there’s not necessarily any reason to change.
 If you have paid sponsors, there’s nothing wrong with continuing like that.
 Remember that this paid content, at least for now, would only be available on iOS devices anyway.

 For full details on everything podcasting with Apple, check out their podcasters website.

 One big takeaway here is the positive sentiment generated for podcasting by having a large company like Apple make such an investment into the space.
 Spotify and others are making similar moves and investments into content.
 This is very promising for those who already podcast, or have been thinking about starting.
 The future for podcasting is bright!

-It’s also worth mentioning that the feature is only just launching now.
-Apple may have even bigger plans for the future, and no doubt podcasters will come up with some clever ways to use this new feature.
+It’s also worth mentioning that Apple may have even bigger plans for the future, and no doubt podcasters will come up with some clever ways to use this new feature.
 There were some bugs with the launch, so the idea of sitting back for now and waiting to see what happens is also an option before diving into making changes to your own podcast.

 As well, on the heel’s of Apple’s announcement, Spotify revealed that they too are launching a subscription service.
 At this time it is only available to a select group of creators, and there is a waitlist for the rest.
 Consider the other options like Patreon and SupportingCast, and you potentially have a complex situation on your hands as a podcaster trying to take advantage of these premium subscription features.

 Looking for help starting a podcast, or making life easier by outsourcing the editing and show notes writing of your existing podcast?
 Book a call with us today.